opensvc/docs.opensvc.com/source/agent.service.creation.rst

 From an existing local configuration file
 -----------------------------------------

-Experienced users may find it easier to start from a copy of the env file of an existing similar service.
+Experienced users may find it easier to start from a copy of the conf file of an existing similar service.
 The following information describes the steps needed to create a service manually.

 ::